viniciusgerevini/gamedev-resources/README.md

-# This is Vini's Godot Samples
+# This is Vini's Gamedev Resources

 Hello there!
 This is an index with the relevant projects, plugins and examples I've implemented.
 Mostly Godot stuff.